JosephPassant/CSCK542_Group_B_Assignment/README.md

 This collection contains API calls for each of the functional requirements of the project and tests to ensure valid and invalid inputs produce the expected responses.

 Different input values can be passed to the API calls by selecting the 'Body' tab and selecting the 'raw' option.
-The input values can then be updated in JSON format.
+The input values can then be updated in JSON format maintaining the property labels.

 ## Team Members
 Miguel Angel Lopez Lago\